Newcastle Local Municipality elections: November 2021 election

 The following table shows the results of the 2021 election.

 The IFP took control of the municipality by entering into agreement with the DA, Team Sugar and other parties.

 By-elections from November 2021

 The following by-elections were held to fill vacant ward seats in the period since the election in November 2021.

+After the three March by-elections, and the February by-election, the IFP had won four seats from the ANC, leaving them as the largest party, while in June 2024 the DA won a seat off the ANC.
+The following shows the composition of the council after the July 2024 by-election: